 Extreme Cold Grips Much Of The U.S.

-2018 is off to a frigid start for vast swathes of the U.S.
+2018 is off to a frigid start for vast swaths of the U.S.

-From Texas to Ohio, temperatures are 15 to 25 degrees colder than average, the National Weather Service says.
+From Texas to Ohio, temperatures are 15 to 25 degrees lower than average, the National Weather Service says.
 Brutally cold temperatures continue in the Northeast.
-There's a hard freeze warning across the deep South — and a chance of snow in New Orleans.
+There's a hard freeze warning across the Deep South — and a chance of snow in New Orleans.

 It's 17 degrees in Atlanta.
 There's a low of 14 degrees in Tupelo, Miss.
 In Dallas, temperatures will stay below freezing all day.